Information on materials in an academic field and searching for sources

 Before printing, students need to request two ISBNs; one for the printed version and the other for the electronic version.
 Please send an email to Kristína Benedikz email@example.com at RU library to be assigned ISBNs.
 In the email, include the thesis title, department and the author ORCID.

-If any problems arise regarding submission to Open Vísindi please contact the library: firstname.lastname@example.org.
+If any problems arise regarding submitting to Opin vísindi, please get in touch with the library: firstname.lastname@example.org.